arduino/help-center-content/content/Store Support/Shipping/If-you-havent-received-your-delivery.md

 1. See if someone else at your delivery address or a nearby neighbor have picked up the parcel.

-## What to do next?
+## If you still can't find your package

-If you've completed these steps and still can't locate the missing package, please contact [Arduino's customer support](https://www.arduino.cc/en/contact-us/) within 30 day.
+If you've completed these steps and still can't locate the missing package, please contact [Arduino's customer support](https://www.arduino.cc/en/contact-us/) within 30 days.